 - Oven safe mat

-If you loved play dough as a kid, you will love oven bake clay!
+If you loved play dough as a kid, you will love oven-bake clay!
 Start with three colors of clay.
 About 1/3 of a block for the first color, 1/4 of the block for the second color, and a small pinch for the third.
-These measurements are not exact and you can play with the combination for your trinket dish.
+These measurements are not exact, and you can play with the combination for your trinket dish.

 Then flatten these pieces into a round circle and stack.

-Flatten slightly then cut into four strips with the plastic knife tool.
+Flatten slightly, then cut into four strips with the plastic knife tool.
 Stack these strips.

 Then roll this piece into a ball.

 To make a bowl with a ruffled edge, use a wide mouth mason jar ring.
 Use the outer edge to cut a circle.
-Take this circle and put into the inner ring making the ruffles as you go.
+Take this circle and put it into the inner ring, making the ruffles as you go.
 Use the mason jar ring to hold the bowl in place as it bakes according to the package directions.

 To make a simple bowl shape with no ruffles, use the outer edge of a small oven safe bowl to cut a circle.
-Drape the circle over the back of the bowl and smooth out.
+Drape the circle over the back of the bowl and smooth it out.
 Bake according to the package directions.
-NOTE: The picture below shows the clay bowl inside the bowl but I found that draped over the back works best.

 Once baked and cooled, finish the inside of your bowl with one coat of the glitter paint.

 Then finish the edge if desired with the liquid leaf.
-Allow everything to dry and give as a gift or keep for yourself.
+Allow everything to dry and give as a gift or keep for yourself!

 Mix and match your favorite color combinations for a trinket dish anyone will love.

 So, what do you think?
-Is the scalloped edge or round edge better?
+Is the scalloped edge or the round edge better?
 I am unsure which I like best!

 As you can see, I couldn’t get enough of making these simple ring dishes.
 Clay bowls for every room of the house!

 Add in jewelry or any other small trinkets to help keep them organized.
-Be sure to pick up some oven bake clay and make a trinket dish today.
+Be sure to pick up some oven-bake clay and make a trinket dish today.

 - Succulent Planters from Clay